prabuw/prabuw.github.io/_posts/2014-01-02-answers-to-net-senior-developer-interview-questions.markdown

 <li>A user is directed to render an HTML that contains an iFrame or an image with <code><a href="http://mybank.com/withdraw?fromaccountid=100&amp;amount=1000000&amp;toaccounit=200">http://mybank.com/withdraw?fromaccountid=100&amp;amount=1000000&amp;toaccounit=200</a></code>.
 The user might have been duped into going to this site via an email, which is part of the scam.
 <li>As soon as the iFrame or image renders, the HTTP request is made and a transfer of funds is done, unknown to the user. </li>
 </ul>
 <p><br><br>This problem can be avoided by using an anti-forgery token, which is built into the .NET libraries.
-A good explanation of how to implement this can be found <a href="http://www.asp.net/web-api/overview/security/preventing-cross-site-request-forgery-(csrf)-attacks" target="_blank">here</a>.&nbsp; Also have a read of Steve Sanderson’s article on it <a href="http://blog.stevensanderson.com/2008/09/01/prevent-cross-site-request-forgery-csrf-using-aspnet-mvcs-antiforgerytoken-helper/" target="_blank">here</a>, as it explains the internal workings of ASP.NET MVC’s anti-forgery token, and the limitations of it.</font></div>
+A good explanation of how to implement this can be found <a href="http://www.asp.net/web-api/overview/security/preventing-cross-site-request-forgery-(csrf)-attacks" target="_blank">here</a>.&nbsp; Also have a read of Steve Sanderson's article on it <a href="http://blog.stevensanderson.com/2008/09/01/prevent-cross-site-request-forgery-csrf-using-aspnet-mvcs-antiforgerytoken-helper/" target="_blank">here</a>, as it explains the internal workings of ASP.NET MVC's anti-forgery token, and the limitations of it.</font></div>
 <p><br>
 <li>
 <div align="justify">Explain what the Big O notation is.</div>